CiscoDevNet/terraform-provider-intersight/website/docs/r/vnic_eth_adapter_policy.html.markdown

 layout: "intersight"
 page_title: "Intersight: intersight_vnic_eth_adapter_policy"
 description: |-
-        An Ethernet adapter policy governs the host-side behavior of the adapter, including how the adapter handles traffic.
-For each VIC Virtual Ethernet Interface various features like VXLAN, NVGRE, ARFS, Interrupt settings, and TCP Offload settings can be configured.
+        The EthAdapterPolicy object governs the behavior of Ethernet adapters, focusing on host-side features such as offloads, virtualization support, and advanced network functions.
+        #### Purpose
+        EthAdapterPolicy allows administrators to control the detailed functionality of network adapters, including enabling or disabling features like VXLAN, SR-IOV, and interrupt handling for performance tuning.
+        #### Key Concepts
+        - **Host-Side Feature Management:** Configures advanced adapter features for improved efficiency and performance.
+        - **Comprehensive Control:** Supports settings for offloads, virtualization, and queue management.

 ---

 # Resource: intersight_vnic_eth_adapter_policy
-An Ethernet adapter policy governs the host-side behavior of the adapter, including how the adapter handles traffic.
-For each VIC Virtual Ethernet Interface various features like VXLAN, NVGRE, ARFS, Interrupt settings, and TCP Offload settings can be configured.
+The EthAdapterPolicy object governs the behavior of Ethernet adapters, focusing on host-side features such as offloads, virtualization support, and advanced network functions.
+#### Purpose
+EthAdapterPolicy allows administrators to control the detailed functionality of network adapters, including enabling or disabling features like VXLAN, SR-IOV, and interrupt handling for performance tuning.
+#### Key Concepts
+- **Host-Side Feature Management:** Configures advanced adapter features for improved efficiency and performance.
+- **Comprehensive Control:** Supports settings for offloads, virtualization, and queue management.
 ## Usage Example
 ### Resource Creation